New Year, Start Here: 7-Day Beginner Trainer - Day 2

 Sleep deprivation slows your metabolism so you burn fewer calories; it increases your appetite and creates an almost insatiable hunger.
 It doesn't matter when you go to sleep or wake up; what matters is that you aim for 7-8 hours of sleep each night.
 Anything less and all of your hard work will go to waste.

-Now that you have your day two goals, make sure you write down all your tasks and check everything off your list.
+Now that you have your Day 2 goals, make sure you write down all your tasks and check everything off your list.
 Starting tomorrow, you'll be introduced to your first weight workout of the plan.